 Among other radar targets, the IMO standards mention the need for radar to detect small floating and fixed hazards and fixed aids to navigation.
 They require that various specified targets be detected on at least eight out of ten scans, with a false-alarm rate of 10−4.
 The specified targets include small vessels with a radar reflector meeting IMO performance standards, as well as navigation buoys and small vessels with no radar reflector, each at particular ranges.
 The standards also require range and bearing accuracy to be within 30 m and 1, respectively.
 They call for means to be provided for adequate reduction of interference from other radars.
 They require capability for displaying resolution of two point targets on the same bearing but separated by 40 m in range and resolution of two point targets separated in bearing by 2.5.
 They call further for minimizing the possibility of tracking one target in place of another (“target swap”) and an alarm when a tracked target is lost, all of which also bears on target resolution and position errors that can be exacerbated by interference.

-4.2 Special description for New Marine Navigation Radar S13
+4.2 Special description for new marine navigation radar S13

 The transmitter of Radar S13 is solid state that used chirp waveform and conforms to the design requirements of IMO minimum performance requirements IEC 62388 (new radar standard – July 2008).
 The radar is capable of operating in a number of modes with each mode optimized for a particular operational requirement.
 The modes of operations are river/canal surveillance, estuary surveillance, costal surveillance, low power mode, and for Helicopter guidance for search and rescue.
 Some of the important features of radar S13 are: